angadhn/MySite/_notes/Where is my von Braun Wheel?.md

 top_of_mind: "true"
 completion_score: 25
 ---
 In 1961.
 Or 1962.
-While the answer is disappointing, it is far less interesting than understanding how the Apollo program dismantled a serious effort to getting artificial gravity space stations.
-Much of this engineering work was carried out at NASA's Langley- the home of [many other great projects undertaken there](https://angadh.com/translation/hungarianarticleaboutnasa).
-A series of decisions leading into and after Apollo then set us on the trajectory towards the smaller zero-gravity space stations that we eventually got.
-That is what I unpack here while also considering if a course-correction is needed.
+While the answer is disappointing, it is far less interesting than understanding how the Apollo program dismantled a serious engineering effort to getting artificial gravity space stations at NASA's Langley- the [home of many great projects](https://angadh.com/translation/hungarianarticleaboutnasa).
+A series of decisions not just leading into but well after Apollo set us on a trajectory towards small zero-gravity space stations.
+How we got here is what I unpack here.
 ![James Webb, the former NASA admin immortalised by the JWST, standing underneath a prototype of a von Braun Wheel](assets/imgs/WebbGoodYear.jpg)

 # What is a vBW?